Gvascons/Blockchain/README.md

 ### I also used Spyder (Scientific Python Development Environment), which is a free integrated development environment (IDE) that is included with Anaconda.
 It includes editing, interactive testing, debugging, and introspection features.

-#### This project has only been possible thanks to the guiding provided by https://www.superdatascience.com/pages/blockchain .
+#### This project was only possible thanks to the guiding provided by https://www.superdatascience.com/pages/blockchain .